UniversalDependencies/docs/_yo/index.md

 There are _serial verb constructions,_ in which several verbs appear in a sequence without any intervening coordinator or subordinator.
-They share tense-aspect markers if any, and they share arguments, although an argument may have different roles with respect to different verbs in the chain.
+They share tense-aspect markers if any, and they may share arguments, although an argument may have different roles with respect to different verbs in the chain.
+Some of these constructions could be annotated as either `compound:svc` or `xcomp`.
+Precise criteria have yet to be formulated.

 ~~~sdparse
 Ó gbé e wá \n He/she carry it come